Lies, Bullshit and Incompetence

 “Let’s address those 3 things.
 Being lied to sucks, no one likes that.
 But being bullshitted is kind of fun.
 It can be like a sport for you.
 You can ask people ‘well that’s interesting you are saying that, when something else is going on over here’.
 As for incompetence, the world needs average people, and average people are incompetent compared to your standards.
 You need to learn to accept that, lower your standards, and work around them.
 In the real world you have to live with lies, bullshit and incompetence."

 I held my tongue, but I was thinking to myself, "Give me a break, being bullshited is not a sport.
-Maybe it's a sport for squids with no coordination.
-And do I really have to put up with this shit?"
+Maybe it's a sport for squids with no coordination."

 Later that night, I thought about it some more.
-I realized the reason I get so worked up when I’m lied to is because I’m actually mad at myself for falling for the liar or bullshit artist's act.
-I’ve had a couple times in my life where I vowed not to believe lies, or put up with bullshit and incompetence anymore.
+I realized the reason I get so worked up when I’m lied to is because I’m actually mad at myself for falling for the liar or bullshit artist's act in the first place.
 Even though I've gotten better at judging character, I'm an optimist at heart and I still can miss our on red flags that seem obvious later on.
 I've hired bad people, made poor judgement calls, trusted sneaky people, and put up with lies, bullshit and incompetence far longer than I should have.

 In the 7th grade, a guy came up to me and my two friends in a dark parking lot outside of a Macy’s store and asked us for a dollar.
 My friend made the mistake of saying, “No, I only have a $20 bill.”
 “Great, you give me da $20 I’ll give you 19 ones back”.

 My friend, an innocent 7th grader, handed over the $20 to help this guy.
 The guy immediately looked at it and said, “Nah man this is count-a-fit.
 You givin' me count-a-fit money."
 Then he flashed his knife at us and started walking quickly away.
-While this was happening, I separated from the other 2 friends and tried to get help.
+While this was happening, I saw the knife and separated from the other 2 friends and tried to get help.
 By the time I got back with the manager of Macy’s, the guy was gone.The world felt out of balance to a 7th grade kid.
-It was the first time I experienced people lying for money.
+It was the first time I experienced someone lying, let alone threatening violence, for money.

 The Macy’s manager took $20 out of his personal wallet and gave it to my friend.
 “Here you go kid, just forget this happened, and don’t tell your parents you handed a sketchy guy a $20 bill.”